Felixburton7/mdcath-processor2/README.md

 1. **Data Extraction**
    - Raw H5 files are parsed to extract PDB structures, RMSF values, DSSP annotations, and atomic coordinates
-   - Data is organized by temperature and replica
+   - Data is organized by temperature and replica using the `H5DataLoader` class

 2. **PDB Processing**
-   - PDB files are cleaned and standardized
+   - PDB files are cleaned and standardized with `fix_pdb` functions
    - Atom numbering is fixed, and unusual residue names are corrected
    - CRYST1 records are added for compatibility with analysis tools